sjappig/mldn-capstone/proposal/capstone_proposal.md

 with our target, as we will use more coarse labels, and we will not do multi-label classificiation.

-In [2], there are results of audio scene classification expressed with F1-score.
+In [2] are results of audio scene classification with F1-score: "approach obtains an F1-score of 97.7%".
 The audio scene classification has subtle differences to our task at hand, but eventually it is about classifying audio segments, so it makes sense to compare our results with it.
 The dataset used in [2] is LITIS-Rouen, which has 19 categories.

 In this work, simple logistic regression model will be trained without parameter tuning to give baseline.
 Also zero-hypothesis (model that